AFCAFC EastBillsFeaturedNFL

 Written by

-Ben Staker is currently a Senior at Millersville University in Lancaster, Pennsylvania, where he's majoring in journalism with a minor in sports studies.
+Ben Staker is graduate of Millersville University in Lancaster, Pennsylvania, where he majored in journalism with a minor in sports studies.
 Outside of writing about the Buffalo Bills for The Lead, he also enjoys watching the NBA, NHL, MLB, and NLL.
 Ben has been writing for publication since his internship at the Hummelstown Sun during his Senior year of high school.
-In the years since then, he's been working as a sports editor and managing editor at Millersville University's newspaper 'The Snapper'.
+In the years since then, he's worked as a sports editor and managing editor at Millersville University's newspaper 'The Snapper'.

 Leave a comment